cryptoTaxes/cryptoTaxes/data/usr/demo/input/bittrex/readme.txt

-Use your fullOrders.csv file (can be downloaded from Orders tab, Load All button).
+Place in this folder your fullOrders.csv file.

+It can be downloaded from your Bittrex account:
+   Orders tab -> My Orders History -> Download History button.